jennessa-jv/Vyomgarud/README.md

 - If `bg-charcoal` or other custom classes don't apply, ensure Tailwind is processing `index.css` and that `tailwind.config.js` `content` paths include your files.
 - To change the accent orange globally, update the `orange` color in `tailwind.config.js`.
 - If you see missing fonts, add a link to Google Fonts in `public/index.html` or import in `index.css`.

 ---

-## 📦 Deployment
-Build and deploy as usual for your hosting provider.
-Ensure `NODE_ENV=production` when building so Tailwind purges unused styles.

----